traefik/traefik/docs/content/providers/kubernetes-gateway.md

 # Traefik & Kubernetes with Gateway API

-The Kubernetes Gateway API, The New Way.
+The Kubernetes Gateway API Controller.
 {: .subtitle }

 Gateway API is the evolution of Kubernetes APIs that relate to `Services`, such as `Ingress`.